Yuhan-Fei/SMRTnet/README.md

 ### :pushpin: Datasets for training

-Demo of the training data for SMRTnet is available in the data folder: `SMRTnet-data-demo.txt`
+The training data for SMRTnet is available in the data folder: `SMRTnet-data.txt`

 The data of SMRTnet is sourced from https://www.rcsb.org/
 The raw PDB structural data used in SMRTnet can be downloaded from https://zenodo.org/records/14986116

-The format of data for training is show as follow:
+The processed format of SMRTnet-data for training is show as follow:

 | SMILES | Sequence | Structure | label |
 |-----------------|-------------|-------------|-------------|